StuxVT/ScryptTunes/README.md

 Welcome to ScryptTunes!
 This application allows you to control your Spotify playlist through Twitch chat commands.
 This guide will walk you through the installation and setup process, step-by-step.

+NOTE: This bot requires Spotify Premium.
+This is a Spotify API reqirement and there's nothing I can do about it

 ### Dev Announcements:
- - Channel points redeem is broken, working on a fix now.
-If it magically works for you for some reason please let me know.
+ - Channel points redeem is broken, working on a fix.
+I will disable it in the next release.
+Don't use it, just doesnt work at all!

 ## Table of Contents
 1. [Install](#install)